Hopefully these FAQs should provide most information about OutCider Festival, if not please get in touch with your query.

 There is a bus service from Bristol, it’s not that regular but you can get to Blagdon or Compton Martin on both Friday and Saturday – the timetable is here – http://www.bathnes.gov.uk/sites/default/files/sitedocuments/chew_valley_bus_leaflet_nov_12.pdf

 There will be two stages – The Shearing Shed & The Agricultural Shed.
-Both are large barns so whatever the weather you will have a dry comfortable music experience.
+Both are large barns so whatever the weather you will have a dry, comfortable music experience.
 There will be over 30 acts playing on the two stages.
-The stages are quite close together and each stage will alternate so you can see all the fantastic acts we have lined up.
+The stages are very close together and each stage will alternate so you can see all the fantastic acts we have lined up.

 You may bring a reasonable amount of your own food and drink for personal consumption on the camp-site but only food and drink purchased at OutCider may be consumed in the festival area.
-No bottles will be allowed onto the site.
+No Glass bottles will be allowed onto the site – this includes food jars/containers.
 Supporting the bar is vital to keeping ticket and bar prices down.
 Personal alcohol limits on entry to campsite are 12 cans beer/cider or 3 litres of wine/cider (boxes only).
-Strictly no spirits.

 The cost for parking will be £10 per vehicle.
 We would encourage you to travel with as many people as safely possible in one vehicle – it is better for the environment you know :).